-Ok as we said up front, there is quite a bit to think about when it comes to finding the most comfortable camping bed.
+As we said up front, there is quite a bit to think about when it comes to finding the most comfortable camping bed.
 So to ensure you purchase one of the comfy camping beds that’s perfect for you – do yourself a favour and take some time to consider the below factors.

 Types of Camping Mattress

 When it comes to the best mattress for tent camping, the first thing you’ll need to decide is what type of mattress you want.
 The three main types you have to choose from are air mattresses, self inflating mattresses and foam camping mats or pads.
-Each type has its advantages and disadvantages which I’ll briefly cover below.
+Each type has its advantages and disadvantages, which I’ll briefly cover below.